A broker’s price opinion is an unofficial assessment of a property’s market value based on expert judgment (that of your broker).

 A BOV can be a substitute for an appraisal

-This type of opinion can be used by lenders for a foreclosure, short sale, or borrower’s request to cancel private mortgage insurance (PMI).
+This type of opinion can sometimes be used by lenders for a foreclosure, short sale, or borrower’s request to cancel private mortgage insurance (PMI).

 12. What are the disadvantages of obtaining a broker’s opinion of value?